 A former British kick-boxing champion who was jailed for a string of violent offences in the 1990s has been allowed to register as a teacher.

-A General Teaching Council for Wales panel heard Julian Konten, 36, has six spent convictions - mostly for serious assault - at a suitability hearing in Cardiff this week.
+A General Teaching Council for Wales panel heard that Julian Konten, 36, has six spent convictions - mostly for serious assaults - at a suitability hearing in Cardiff this week.

-But the panel decided he should be allowed to register as a teacher after hearing that he had turned his life around and was proving to be an inspirational teacher.
+But the panel decided he should be allowed to register after hearing that he had turned his life around and was proving to be an inspirational teacher.

-Mr Konten has been working as a technology instructor at Willows High in Cardiff since last September, after training to be a teacher at the University of Wales, Newport.
+Mr Konten (pictured) has been working as a technology instructor at Willows High in Cardiff since last September after training to be a teacher at the University of Wales, Newport.

-Despite his having declared his convictions, the school offered him a teaching position.
+Despite his convictions, the school offered him a teaching post.
 But in order to register him as a teacher, the GTCW had to consider whether his violent past - including an assault on a police officer - should bar him from the profession.

-David Evans of the NUT Cymru teachers' union, representing Mr Konten, told the panel that several of the offences had taken place while he was in a "tempestuous relationship".
+David Evans of NUT Cymru, who was representing Mr Konten, told the panel that several of the offences had taken place while he was in a "tempestuous relationship".

-"He is an inspirational teacher.
-He does an exceptionally good job.
-He is sought out by pupils often, and he does a lot more than he needs to do," he said.
+Steve Davies, deputy head of Willows High, told the committee: "He is an inspirational teacher.
+He is sought out by pupils and does a lot more than he needs to do," he said.

-The suitability panel obliged.
-John Collins, its chair, said the panel was satisfied that Mr Konten was not a risk to children, colleagues and parents.
+John Collins, GTCW panel chair, said they were satisfied that Mr Konten was not a risk to children, colleagues and parents.